Giomu/ML_UI_detection/README.md

 # Machine Learning Approaches to Dissect Hybrid and Vaccine-Induced Immunity

-This repository contains the code accompanying the paper titled "***Machine Learning Approaches to Dissect Hybrid and Vaccine-Induced Immunity***" authored by *G. Montesi, S. Costagli et al*.
+This repository contains the code associated with the paper titled "***Machine Learning Approaches to Dissect Hybrid and Vaccine-Induced Immunity***" authored by *G. Montesi, S. Costagli et al*.

 ## Overview